 Infrared heaters use the scientific principle that heat moves from hot places to cold places.
 Using this idea in heaters means that the actual building and its contents (including you!) are directly heated by the heater.
 You absorb the infrared, and so does your furniture, the walls, your flooring, etc.to leave you feeling warm and comfortable in your conservatory all year round.
 This has the added benefit that even after the heater is switched off, you and your belongings will continue to give off infrared heat for some time afterwards, keeping the room nice and warm.

-- 2500W radiator 11 oil-filled fins for heating mid to large sized rooms.
+- POWERFUL 2500W RADIATOR – 11 oil-filled fins for heating mid to large sized rooms.
 Perfect for the home or office

-- This product is only suitable for well insulated spaces or occasional use.
-Extended 2 Year Warranty Included
+- THERMAL CUT OFF – safety tip-over switch and automatic overheat protection.
+Fitted with 1.5m power cable and built in cable tidy.
+This product is only suitable for well insulated spaces or occasional use.
+Manufacturer 2 Year Warranty Included

 Why Infrared Heaters Could Be Right For You